 We review the applications against eligibility criteria and notify you if you are not eligible.

-The Challenge Agencies and Innovation and Science Australia then assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.
+The Challenge Agencies and the Entrepreneurs' Programme Committee then assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.